Welcome! Register / Login

 Composting & Mulching

 I am easily entertained.
 I must be on at least fifty mailing lists for garden catalogs, and new catalogs have started arriving, making for great reading and garden planning.
 So many plants, but so few that will grow in my garden.

 While most parts of the country worry about cold hardiness, here in Southwest Georgia, our concern is finding plants capable of taking our summer heat, high humidity, and lately, drought conditions.

-Getting back to mulch and compost, both of these help mitigate the effects of harsh summers on our plants.
+Getting back to mulch and organic composting, both of these help mitigate the effects of harsh summers on our plants.
 Compost, when added to the soil, enriches and loosens hard clay soil profiles and bulks up sandy, weak soil with moisture holding organic stuff.

 Mulch, layered around your plants helps keep their roots cool and sheltered from the scalding sun.
 Organic mulch, like leaves and pine straw, slows down erosion, and adds valuable nutrients to your soil. (worm castings and mushroom compost are available in our catalog)

 If you are lucky enough to have your own sources of mulch on your property, like pine trees and deciduous trees that drop leaves, then it is easy to rake or mow and bag the fallen leaves and spread them around your shrubbery and trees.

 If you do not have your own trees to provide enough mulch, you can always purchase bagged shredded bark or baled straw.
 Personally, I never have enough leaves or pine straw.
 I just grab the best looking straw my neighbors leave at the curb.
 It always looks better than the stuff that has been sitting inside a trailer for months.

 Mulching dresses up your planting beds, is good for your plants, and great for the environment by reducing landfill needs.